c4wrd/HighLoad/README.md

 It requires JDK8.
 Please read the following to understand more of how it works and what it can do for your service.

+Note*: This was developed for a Hackathon that lasted 24 hours.
+The majority of the application should work as expected, but as it was developed from the ground up in a single day, this project is prone to have errors.
+Also, you can see where time was running out during the development of the HighLoad class and the main class.

 ## Types of Tests

 ### Constant Load: